rajaghosh1/RepData_PeerAssessment1/PA1_template.md

 ##  $ date    : Factor w/ 61 levels "2012-10-01","2012-10-02",..: 1 1 1 1 1 1 1 1 1 1 ...
 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```
-The steps variable has missing values in some rows. so we clean it.

 ```r
 cleanData <- data[!is.na(data$steps),]